ChloeYou/math561-gp-SuEIR/README.md

 This repository contains work for the UBC 2022W Math 561 group project done by Matt and Chloe.

 The project aims to understand the infection dynamics of COVID-19 through the proposed SuEIR Model proposed by [Zou et al. 2020.](https://www.medrxiv.org/content/10.1101/2020.05.24.20111989v1) We will create simulations with minor perturbations to examine the bias of the estimated parameter values of the proposed model.
-The majoirty of the code will be implemented in Python, with the exception that the traditional ODE being implemented in MATLAB.
+The majority of the code will be implemented in Python, with the exception that the traditional ODE being implemented in MATLAB.

 Model parameters include $\beta$ that denotes the contact rate between the susceptible and “infected” groups (including both exposed and infectious compartments), $\sigma$ which denotes the ratio of cases in the exposed compartments that are either confirmed as infectious or dead/recovered without confirmation, $\mu$ the discovery rate of the infected cases, and $\gamma$ which denotes the transition rate between the $I$ and $R$ compartments.